Kikobeats/superlock/README.md

 Type: `boolean`

-It indicates if there is at least one free concurrency slots in the lock.
+It returns `false` if there is at least one free concurrency slots in the lock.

 ## License